June 11, 2020

 Training Costs

 This is a comprehensive Hang Gliding course that contains the classroom requirements and instruction necessary to acquire the skills toward earning USHPA Hang 2 rating.
-Upon completion, students will generally have received the required information to understand how and when to fly hang gliders as a novice to intermediate pilot.
+Upon completion, students will generally have received the required information to understand how and when to fly hang gliders as a novice to intermediate .
 This course costs $1750.

 Of course training takes time.
 Not just the lessons you take with your instructor, but also the research you do on your own time.
 There are several available to help expand your knowledge of the sport.
-We also recommend taking time to understand the weather forecast and how temperature, direction, and wind speed affect your flights.
+We also recommend taking time to understand the weather forecast and how temperature, wind direction, and wind speed affect your flights.

 The Cost of Gear